 Unfortunately, even the healthiest coffee isn't all sunshine and rainbows.
 Ironically, the same roasting process that makes coffee so delicious also causes a natural by-product named acrylamide, a known carcinogen.
 But don't let this freak you out.
 Coffee actually contains very little acrylamide, and you would have to drink an outlandish amount of coffee to come close to a dangerous level.

 So now we know the scary part isn't so bad after all, let's get back to the warm and fuzzy feeling we get whenever we spy a coffee shop.
 There's something uniquely welcoming that draws us in.
 I wouldn't feel comfortable eating in a restaurant by myself, but I have no qualms being alone in a coffee shop.
 It feels like a home-away-from-home.
 And although we may only nod and smile at each other, I believe this comradeship is an acknowledgment of our mutual love for the coffee bean.

 So, how did coffee change my life?
-Well, at the beginning of this blog I mentioned the similarity (for me) between "wine night" and "coffee time."
-At one point in my life, I was indulging in too much of the prior and hadn't discovered the pleasure of the latter (or latte - haha).
-Thankfully, a friend shared her concern over my behavior when alcohol was involved (after another rather rambunctious night), and it was an eye-opener and life-changing moment.
-I realized that the closeness and camaraderie I enjoyed so much with friends over wine could be achieved with coffee too.
+At the beginning of this blog, I mentioned the similarity (for me) between "wine night" and "coffee time."
+At one point in my life, I was indulging in too much of the prior and hadn't discovered the pleasure of the latter (or latte - ha-ha).
+It was lovely to find the same camaraderie when I met friends for coffee, that we'd had at happy hour.
 And that's when coffee became more than just a beverage and turned into a lifestyle I'm loving — and it loves me back!